bartlettD/bartlettD.github.io/_posts/2020-06-30-nzxt-gamma-casemod.markdown

 *Unfortunately*, those Normally Open Isolated Switch type of 3.5mm jacks are almost impossible to find.
 CUI Inc made the original jacks that came with the case but after trawling their website, the closed matching model is the SJ1-354X series; Which doesn't come in an isolated switch option.

 Additionally, the coloured ring surrounding the jack is not an option for any of the products on their website.
-What I'm looking for is either obsolete or was a custom job for NZXT. ~Yay~
+What I'm looking for is either obsolete or was a custom job for NZXT. *Yay*

 Looks like I'm breaking out the solder sucker and doing some salvage work.

 ### USB 3.0

+I'm not going to write a lot about USB 3.0 here, as for this project I'm really only interested in one minor facet of the physical layer, the ports, signal routing and cabling.

+So, briefly, lets talk about USB ports; Originally, USB Type-A ports had 4 pins.
+A `VBUS` pin, which provides 5V for a connected peripheral, two differential `D-` and `D+` pins and finally a `GND` pin.

+This worked fine for many years, but there is an issue with only having a single differential pair between a host and peripheral, only one device can use the pair at a time (or Half-Duplex to be technical).

+Additionally, the bit-rate for USB 2.0 is limited to a theoretical maximum of 0.48 Gigabits/second.

+USB 3.0 solves these problems by adding a transmit and receive differential pair to the physical layer and increases the maximum bit-rate to 5 Gbps!

+There's a lot more going on under the hood,

 ## The Actual Design

 Starting things off, I used a vernier to find the dimensions of the original board so I can simply replace the whole thing in one fell swoop.

-Firing up EAGLE(I know better now, KiCAD all the way), I set up a board outline and a simple 2-layer stackup to reflect the original PCB.
+Firing up EAGLE, I set up a board outline and a simple 2-layer stackup to reflect the original PCB.
 Finding the exact position on where to place the audio, USB and eSATA ports was much more complicated but involved a lot of measuring the centre of each port from the PCB edge and trial and error until things looked just right.

 I created a ground pours on both layers, including the separate analogue and digital planes present on the original PCB.